xbmcnut/lovelace-tab-redirect-card/README.md

 A common use-case is to put the card on the default view and have it redirecting you under some conditions.

 For instance:
-- if sun is below_horizon you want the default view to be the tab controlling the light
+- If sun is below_horizon you want the default view to be the tab controlling the lights
-- but when you are outside, you want the default view to be tab with the cameras
+- But when you are outside, you want the default view to be tab with the cameras
-- rest of the time, the default view should be the regular default view (aka no redirect)
+- Rest of the time, the default view should be the regular default view (aka no redirect)

 ### Installation
 Use [HACS](https://hacs.xyz/) or follow this [guide](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins)